 and that's downhill or flat.

-The entry fee is just £15.
-The funds raised through entry fees and sponsorship will go to the registered charity FOWPS - Friends Of Whitchurch Primary School, partly to fund cycle training and events for primary school children, and also to the charity supporting the children of Testbourne School, and their trip to Mityana, Uganda.
+The entry fee is just £18.
+The funds raised through entry fees and sponsorship will go to the registered charity FOWPS - Friends Of Whitchurch Primary School, partly to fund cycle training and events for primary school children, and also to support a trip to Uganda for Team Uganda 2019, sponsored by Mityana Projects Trust.

-You can read about the 2014 event here:
+You can read about the inaugural 2014 event here:

 8am - 3pm